PelleLille/hsl-docs/func_eod.rst

 	  The following options are available in the options array.

-	   * **encode** (boolean) Encode the body accoding to the "Content-Transfer-Encoding" header.
+	   * **decode** (boolean) Decode the body accoding to the "Content-Transfer-Encoding" header.
 The default is ``true``.

 	  .. note::

-		The ``getBody`` function will decode using the "Content-Transfer-Encoding" header.
-It will not do any character set encoding, hence the data can be in any character set encoding.
+		This function will decode using the "Content-Transfer-Encoding" header.
+It will not do any character set conversion, hence the data can be in any character set encoding.

-  .. function:: MIME.setBody(data)
+  .. function:: MIMEPart.setBody(data)

 	  Set the body (content) of a MIME part.
 If the body argument is bigger than 1 MiB (or an another error occurred), the type `none` is returned.
 The MIME parts encoding (`Content-Transfer-Encoding`) will be changed to the best readable match, that can be either `7bit`, `quoted-printable` or `base64` and the data will encoded as such.

 	  :param string data: the body content
 	  :return: this
-	  :rtype: MIME (or none)

-  .. function:: MIME.prependPart(part, [options])
+  .. function:: MIMEPart.prependPart(part, [options])

 	  Add a MIME part before this part.

-	  :param MIME part: a :class:`MIME` part
+	  :param MIME part: a :class:`MIME` or :cpp:class:`MIMEPart` object
 	  :param array options: an options array
 	  :return: this
-	  :rtype: MIME

 	  The following options are available in the options array.

 	   * **type** (string) The multipart content type to use.
 The default is ``multipart/mixed``.

-  .. function:: MIME.appendPart(part, [options])
+  .. function:: MIMEPart.appendPart(part, [options])

 	  Add a MIME part after this part.

-	  :param MIME part: a :class:`MIME` part
+	  :param MIME part: a :class:`MIME` or :cpp:class:`MIMEPart` object
 	  :param array options: an options array
 	  :return: this
-	  :rtype: MIME

 	  The following options are available in the options array.

 	   * **type** (string) The multipart content type to use.
 The default is ``multipart/mixed``.

-  .. function:: MIME.replacePart(part)
+  .. function:: MIMEPart.replacePart(part)

 	  Replace the current MIME part.

-	  :param MIME part: a :class:`MIME` part
+	  :param MIME part: a :class:`MIME` or :cpp:class:`MIMEPart` object
 	  :rtype: none

-  .. function:: MIME.findByType(type)
+  .. function:: MIMEPart.findByType(type)

 	  Find descendant parts (on any depth) based on their `Content-Type`.

 	  :param string type: type as regex
 	  :return: parts
-	  :rtype: array of :class:`~data.MIME` objects
+	  :rtype: array of :cpp:class:`MIMEPart` objects

-  .. function:: MIME.findByFileName(filename)
+  .. function:: MIMEPart.findByFileName(filename)

 	  Find descendant parts (on any depth) based on their file name.

 	  :param string filename: filename as regex
 	  :return: parts
-	  :rtype: array of :class:`~data.MIME` objects
+	  :rtype: array of :cpp:class:`MIMEPart` objects

-  .. function:: MIME.getParts()
+  .. function:: MIMEPart.getParts()

 	  Return child parts.

 	  :return: parts
-	  :rtype: array of :class:`~data.MIME` objects
+	  :rtype: array of :cpp:class:`MIMEPart` objects

 DKIM
 ^^^^